 Ph.D in Physics, Major: Nuclear Physics, University of Torino (September 1989).

 At present, she is working in the BESIII experiment to study charm physics and hadron physics at the BEPCII e+-e- collider in China.
 Here, until September 2016, she has been coordinator of the Electronics of the new inner tracker based on cylindrical GEM detectors.
 She is working also in the Belle2 experiment at SuperKEKB to study bottomonium physics and hadron physics.

 Participated in various International Collaborations of different experiments: ANTIN (CERN, Switzerland),

 FENICE (ADONE-Frascati-Italy), OBELIX (CERN), COSY-TOF (COSY, Germany), FINUDA (DAFNE-Frascati-Italy),

-on Lambda hypernuclear physics, PANDA (GSI, Germany), with a physics programme on the double Lambda hypernuclei
+on Lambda hypernuclear physics, PANDA (GSI, Germany), to study physics of strong interaction at the future FAIR facility

 and AXiS (J-PARC, Japan) on Xi-hypernuclei.

 In 2011 she joined SuperB Collaboration to study physics of flavour at the future asymmetric

 e+e- collider in Italy.
 In 2013, since the SuperB project has been cancelled, she has joined the